Rss Feed

 Interview

-Sting and The Prisoner: The bees always say “Bee seeing you” – it’s from a TV show called The Prisoner about a man trapped in a village.
-He was called Number 6 and always shouted “I am not a number I am a free man!”
-I imagined Ziggy felt like The Prisoner in his hive.
+The bees say ‘Bee seeing you’.
+Was that from The Prisoner?
+It was inspired by the TV show about a man trapped in a village.
+He was called Number 6 and shouted, ‘I am not a number!
+I am a free man!’
+Ziggy felt like that.

-‘With wit in dialogue and sympathy for the classic outsider, Huber makes Ziggy delightfully credible. – Diane Hebley, NZ Books
+‘With wit in dialogue and sympathy for the classic outsider, Huber makes Ziggy delightfully credible.’ — Diane Hebley, NZ Books

-‘There’s every bee joke you could ever imagine.’- John McIntyre, National Radio
+‘There’s every bee joke you could ever imagine.’ — John McIntyre, National Radio

-‘Appealing to that often neglected group of readers – boys – Vanda Symon
+‘Appealing to that often neglected group of readers — boys.’ — Vanda Symon

-‘… Through the plot is woven a subtle lesson about the biology of bees… any child who likes to watch insects will absolutely love this book.’ -Sandy Fussell, Reading Stack
+‘… Through the plot is woven a subtle lesson about the biology of bees… any child who likes to watch insects will absolutely love this book.’ — Sandy Fussell, Reading Stack

-‘The fast paced action makes the story fun to read aloud…– Read Plus
+‘The fast paced action makes the story fun to read aloud… — Read Plus

-‘Wonderfully quirky’- Book Award Judges
+‘Wonderfully quirky’ — Book Award Judges

 Children’s Comments: